 Master of Theology and Religious Studies Study Abroad Programme in European Culture and Society (PECS)

-A link to the course descriptor at KU Leuven is not yet available, but the course is based on one previously offered (link here).
+A link to the course descriptor at KU Leuven is available here.

 © D. McCarthy, updated 22 July 2023.